kong4ndrew/home-manager/README.md

 # Setup

-❗WARNING: Nix is highly addictive and sustained use may conjure thoughts on declaratively configuring life.
-Do NOT țᚴꃢʯؼย<br><br>
+❗WARNING: Nix is highly addictive and sustained use may raise thoughts on declaratively configuring life.
+Do NOT țᚴꃢʯؼย...<br><br>
-⭐ Anyway, let's get a working configuration of [Nix, Home-manager, kitty, and Neovim] up and running.
+⭐ Alright, let's go ahead and get a working configuration of [Nix, Home-manager, kitty, and Neovim].

 #### 1. Install Nix

-Install the Nix Installer from [Determinate Systems](https://https://zero-to-nix.com/start/install).<br>
+- Install the Nix Installer from [Determinate Systems](https://https://zero-to-nix.com/start/install).<br>
-Enter your computer's password when it wants to sudo.<br>
+- Enter your computer's password when it wants to sudo.<br>
-Confirm `Y` to proceed with installation.<br>
+- Confirm `Y` to proceed with installation.<br>
-Restart terminal and confirm Nix installed with:<br>
+- Restart terminal and confirm Nix installed with:<br>

 ```nix
 nix doctor                   # [PASS] PATH contains only one nix version...